survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 Given the 8 kB can be served gzipped, it's somewhat reasonable. gzipping drops around another 40%, and it's well supported by browsers.
 It comes with a performance overhead on mobile usage, though.

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
-It uses `DefinePlugin` underneath and you can achieve the same effect by passing `process.env.NODE_ENV` to the custom function you made.
-The [documentation covers `EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) in greater detail.
+It uses `DefinePlugin` underneath and you can achieve the same effect by passing `process.env.NODE_ENV`.

 ## Replacing Free Variables Through Babel

-[babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) Babel plugin can be used to achieve the same effect.
-See [the official documentation](https://babeljs.io/docs/plugins/transform-inline-environment-variables/) for details.

-[babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other alternatives for Babel.
+[babel-plugin-transform-inline-environment-variables](https://www.npmjs.com/package/babel-plugin-transform-inline-environment-variables) can be used to achieve the same effect. [babel-plugin-transform-define](https://www.npmjs.com/package/babel-plugin-transform-define) and [babel-plugin-minify-replace](https://www.npmjs.com/package/babel-plugin-minify-replace) are other alternatives for Babel.

 ## Choosing Which Module to Use

 The techniques discussed in this chapter can be used to choose entire modules depending on the environment.
 As seen above, `DefinePlugin` based splitting allows you to choose which branch of code to use and which to discard.
 This idea can be used to implement branching on module level.
 Consider the file structure below:

 ```bash
 .